jonocodes/whyfi/slides.md

 &nbsp;

-* No one can tell the future
+- No one can tell the future

-* Don't believe anyone on TV who says they can
+- Don't believe those who says they can

 ---